george-sachinoglou/Computer-Networks/README.md

 * The server will listen on a ServerSocket, which is associated with a specific port.
 * Each client will use a socket to connect to the ServerSocket.
-The client must already know the hostname of the computer running ServerSocket as well as the port ServerSocket number.
+The client must already know the hostname of the computer running ServerSocket as well as the port number of the ServerSocket.
-* The ServerSocket will accept the client connection and there will now be one available special socket it can use to communicate with the client.
+* The ServerSocket will accept the client connection and there will now be an available special socket it can use to communicate with the client.
-* The client and server will now be able to communicate by reading and writing via of their sockets.
+* The client and server will now be able to communicate by reading and writing through of their sockets.